ch3rc/DIP3/readme.md

 ___
 ##links
 ___
-- [github](www.https://github.com/ch3rc/DIP3.git "github account") for code and logs
+- [github](www.https://github.com/ch3rc/DIP3 "github account") for code and logs under master branch
 - contact me at my [UMSL email](ch3rc@umsystem.edu) if you have any questions